Federica from A Stroll Around The World shares the Sri Lanka trip cost including prices of accommodation, food, transport, and attractions.

 The main costs regard the visit to the UNESCO sites.

-Furthermore, visiting an organic tea plantation costs less than $2 for a person.
+Furthermore, visiting an organic tea plantation costs less than $2 per person.